koding/kdlearn/guides/creating-kdapps/hello/index.md

 ```

 And if you got it all right, why not play around some more?
 As always, refer to
-[the API Source][kd] for additional class names to add into your code!
+[the API Source][kdf] for additional class names to add into your code!

 ## In Closing